Classes

 How We Teach

 Our instructors will teach you live—in person, using training materials specially developed to teach bleeding control techniques.
-They will not only instruct you, they will be available to check your movements as you practice three different bleeding control actions.
+They will not only instruct you, they will also be available to check your movements as you practice three different bleeding control actions.
 They will keep working with you until you demonstrate the correct skills to STOP THE BLEED® and save a life.

 For more information, call 425-888-1551 or email fireprevention@snoqualmiewa.gov .